-Dr. Nazia Selzner is a Transplant Hepatologist in the Multi-Organ Transplant Program, Division of Gastroenterology, University Health Network, and Assistant Professor of Medicine at the University of Toronto.
+Dr. Nazia Selzner is a Transplant Hepatologist in the Multi-Organ Transplant Program, Division of Gastroenterology, University Health Network, and Associate Professor of Medicine at the University of Toronto.
 Dr. Nazia Selzner is an Associate Scientist at the Institute for Medical Science (IMS) as well as at the Toronto General Research Institute (TGRI).

 Dr. Selzner graduated from Medical School at the University of Paris VII, France.
 She completed her Gastroenterology and Hepatology training in 1998 at Clichy Liver Center, Paris, France.
 She completed her PhD in 2003 at the University of Paris VII, France, after four years of research fellowship at Duke University Medical Center, Durham, NC and at the University of Zurich, Switzerland.
 Following the completion of her PhD, she has performed a two years clinical fellowship in Liver Transplantation at the Multi-organ Transplant Program, at the University of Toronto.
 Her research interest is in the recurrence of chronic HCV infection post liver transplantation and mechanism of hepatic ischemia/reperfusion injury pertaining to fatty and aging liver.
 Dr Selzner’s main focus is developing protectives strategies against reperfusion of diseased/declined livers based on Ex Vivo Liver Perfusion platform.